NOAA-OWP/inundation-mapping/unit_tests/README.md

 - When you create a "fail" test function, you can load up the normal full "params" from the json file, but then you can override (hardcoded) the one (or rarely more than one) variable inside the function.
 There is a way to "catch" a failure you are expecting, ensure it is the type of failure you expected and make that "failure" to become a true fail, ie) a unit test pass.

 An example is in `unit_tests/gms/Derive_level_paths_test.py` -> `test_Derive_level_paths_invalid_input_stream_network` (function).
 This example gives you the pattern implemented in Pytest.

+## Future Enhancements
+1) Full transition to the `pytest` library, removing classes of `unittest.TestCase` and taking full advantage of available code re-use patterns offered through `pytest`.

+2) Over time, it is expected that python files will be broken down to many functions inside the file.
+Currently, we tend to have one very large function in each python file which makes unit testing harder and less specific.
+Generally function will result in at least one "happy path" unit test function.
+This might require having test unit test outputs, such as sample .tif or small .gpkg files in subfolders in the unit tests folder, but this remains to be seen.
+Note: The files `/gms/derive_level_paths_test.py` and `clip_vectors_to_wbd_test.py` are not complete as they do not yet test all output from a method.

 ## Unit tests currently available
 ```